 Dr Snowden talks about results of the famous nun study and what it teaches us with regard to aging sucessfully

 How to Tell if It’s Depression or Dementia | Health (2008)

 Risk assessment with an older woman – dementia or depression?
 This is a film, in two parts, that explores risk assessment with an older woman.
 The first demonstrates poor practice, as two nurses display a number of prejudices and poor attitudes towards older people, leading to potentially dangerous and damaging assumptions.

 Support for Aging Issues

 Suite 915 - 1125 Howe Street,BC-V6Z 2K8, Telephone No.16048027291

 Resources and information for people interested in healthy cognitive aging, and for people with cognitive decline or dementia and their caregivers

 If you would like to set up a free 15 - 20 minute consultation to explore how I could help you, or just have a question, please, feel free to contact me @firstname.lastname@example.org

-Throughout the COVID 19 crisis, Mind your Brain will provide counselling through TeleHealth/ remote applications, such as phone or online communication platforms with end to end encryption and SSL to ensure privacy, and specific step-by-step instructions will be provided upon contacting/ scheduling Heike @ Mind your Brain
+Mind your Brain provides counselling mainly through TeleHealth/ remote applications, generally as online communication platforms with end to end encryption and SSL to ensure privacy, and specific step-by-step instructions will be provided upon request

 A designation of BC Association of Clinical Counsellors